ibm-cloud-architecture/refarch-eda/docs/training/eda-skill-journey.md

 * Review another getting started from [Apache Kafka quickstart](https://kafka.apache.org/quickstart)
 * Finally review the Confluent point of view on [getting started](https://www.confluent.io/blog/apache-kafka-getting-started/) as it covers some of the persona involved in a kafka based solution.

-### Lab 3: Methodology (2 hours read)
+### 3 - Readings : Methodology (2 hours read)

 It is important to understand how to start a project using event.
 This lab persents how to start an event driven solution implementation using the event storming and domain driven design:

 * We are proposing a [set of activities](../methodology/readme.md) to develop and release an event-driven solution based on the agile development approach described in the IBM Garage method.
 * The adopted approach for event identification is the [Event storming methodology](https://ibm-cloud-architecture.github.io/refarch-eda/methodology/readme/) introduced by Alberto Brandolini in "Introducing event storming book".
-We have extended it with event insight practices to identify potential real time analytics use cases.
+We have extended it with the event insight practice used to identify potential real time analytics use cases.
-* So we use the event storming methodology for the Refrigerator container application.
-[This article](https://ibm-cloud-architecture.github.io/refarch-kc/analysis/readme/) presents the outcome of this work.
 * Once the event storming deliver events, commands, aggregates we can start doing some [Domain Design Driven](../methodology/ddd.md) exercises and apply it to the business application.

+For those of you, who are interested to know how to apply the event storming and domain driven design methodology to the Reefer shipment process,  you can review the following articles:

+* [The solution introduction](https://ibm-cloud-architecture.github.io/refarch-kc/introduction) to get a sense of the goals of this application.
+(10 minutes read)
+* followed by the [event storming analysis report](https://ibm-cloud-architecture.github.io/refarch-kc/analysis/readme/) (30 minutes read).
+* and [the derived design](https://ibm-cloud-architecture.github.io/refarch-kc/design/readme/) from this analysis.
+(15 minutes reading)

 ---